jannepikkarainen/whatsuphome/FEATURES.md

 # Lunch menu
 - Notify when a new menu is published

+# Maritime traffic
+- Monitor any sea vessel for its heading, speed, latitude and longitude

 # Mobile data usage
 - Based on my OpenVPN connection back to home network whenever I am not at home